racket/rhombus/syntax-considerations.md

 * uniformity vs texture
 * macros / language extensions feel natural next to existing forms
 * syntax leads to "syntax patterns" and "syntax templates" that are easy to use for macro writers
+* should be easily readable and editable outside of "your favorite editor"
+  - users (beginners in particular) should not need to learn keybindings or advanced editor features to effectively edit code.
+Editing code is not easy if it requires you to use `paredit`, for instance.
+  - users (beginners in particular) should be able to read code in various environments, like GitHub and codeblock embeded in Markdown.
+Matching parens is not easy if it requires you to use rainbow parens, for instance.

 # Unresolved questions